|Funding Program:||Northern Australia Beef Roads Program

 The Australian Government has committed up to $1.66 million towards this $2.07 million project.

-Construction is expected to commence in mid-2018 and be completed in late 2018, weather permitting.
+Construction is expected to commence in early 2019 and be completed in late 2019, weather permitting.

 Disclaimer: The material contained in this site is made available